macedo22/macedo22.github.io/_pages/the-human.md

   #  title: "Avatar: The Last Airbender fire element symbol"
 ---

 The purpose of this page is to give you a look at who I am beyond the bullet points.
-You can get to know me more through the videos and photos below, which demonstrate my enthusiasm for <u>science</u>, <u>teaching</u>, <u>service</u>, and <u>creating</u> (in that order below)!
+You can get to know me more through the videos and photos below, which demonstrate my enthusiasm for <a href="#geeking-out-about-gravitational-waves">science</a>, <a href="#ucsd-cse-100-midterm-music-video">teaching</a>, <a href="#spread-the-word-to-end-the-r-word">service</a>, and <a href="#artwork">creating</a> (in that order below)!

 ### <u>Geeking Out About Gravitational Waves</u>

-During my time at the [Gravitational Wave Physics and Astronomy Center (GWPAC)](https://physics.fullerton.edu/gwpac/), I have had the privilege to be part of and contribute to (what I consider) some of the most exciting science.
-Here are some photos of me on my research trip to [LIGO](ttps://www.ligo.caltech.edu/)-Livingston, finding Kip Thorne's CalTech parking spot at a research meeting, and meeting Barry Barish at a UCSD colloquium.
+During my time as a research assistant at the [Gravitational Wave Physics and Astronomy Center (GWPAC)](https://physics.fullerton.edu/gwpac/), I have had the privilege to be part of and contribute to what I consider some of the most exciting science.
+Here are some photos of me on my research trip to [LIGO](https://www.ligo.caltech.edu/)-Livingston, finding Kip Thorne's CalTech parking spot at a research meeting, and meeting Barry Barish at a UCSD colloquium.

 {% include gallery id="gravitational-waves-gallery" caption="LIGO-Livingston is one of two of the  US-based gravitational wave detectors.
 Kip Thorne and Barry Barish are two of the three 2017 Physics Nobel Prize winners for the discovery of gravitational waves." %}